StuartAshby/tensorflow-ninjago-character-classification/README.md

 Hooray!

 With limited training images (20) and limited steps, our model is able to accurately classify Ninjago characters as either Lloyd or Kai.
+You should have scores in the neighborhood of 70% to 90%.

-We can make this more sophisticated, but this project showcases the power of Tensorflow's image classification and has helped me learn more about the platform.
+We can certainly make this more sophisticated, but this project showcases the power of Tensorflow's image classification and has helped me learn more about the platform.